mathewgomas-alfred/mathewgomas.io/contributors_manual/krita_manual_conventions.rst

 That said, horizontal rulers can be made with ``----``.

-.. rubric:: The rubric directive.
+.. rubric:: The rubric directive

 The rubric directive is a heading directive that at first glance looks like "topic", but where the topic is over several paragraphs, rubric itself only deals with the header, like so::

-    .. rubric:: The rubric directive.
+    .. rubric:: The rubric directive

 .. rubric:: So, when to use these?